adamgordonbell/agbell.github.io/pages/contact.md

 I am based in Peterborough, Canada but I love working with teams remotely.
 If you want to chat, email me at **[adam@corecursive.com](mailto:adam@corecursive.com)** or DM me on twitter.

-Gordon is my middle name and using it helps disambiguate me from all the other Adam Bell's out there.

-Various profile pages around the web:
+Here are various places you can find me around the web:

  * [CoRecursive](https://corecursive.com/)
  * [Earthly](https://earthly.dev/blog/authors/adam/)